iamkirankumaryadav/GenAI/Vector Databases.md

 # **Vector Databases**

-- Stores data as high-dimensional vectors.
+Stores data as high-dimensional vectors.
 Used for applications that require fast and accurate similarity search.
-- Image recognition, natural language processing and recommendation systems.

 ### **Data as Vectors:**
 - Instead of rows and columns, vector databases store data points as vectors.